davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Output formats
 ^^^^^^^^^^^^^^
-Selects for which file formats output is generated.
-Available choices are :guilabel:`auto`, :guilabel:`html` and :guilabel:`excel`.
+Tick box :guilabel:`view` defines whether a viewer is opened on the analysis results.
+The other tick boxes define for which file formats output is generated.
+Available output formats are :guilabel:`html` and :guilabel:`excel`.
 For more information on the output formats, see :doc:`output-formats`.

 .. _blame-sheets-gui:

-Options
-^^^^^^^
+Blame options
+^^^^^^^^^^^^^
 .. note::

   A blame worksheet or html blame tab shows the contents of a file and indicates for each line in the file in which commit the line was last changed, at which date and by which author.
 The color of the line indicates the author of the last change.
-The blame output is generated for each file that is analysed.
+The blame output is generated for each file that is analyzed.

+Blame exclusions
+  By means of this option, excluded blame lines can be hidden or shown or removed from the blame output.

+  Blame lines can be excluded for three reasons:

+  1. The author of the blame line is excluded by the :guilabel:`Author` :guilabel:`Exclusion pattern`.
+  2. The blame line is a comment line.
+By default, comment lines are excluded.
+     They can be included by the option :guilabel:`Comments`.
+  3. The blame line is an empty line.
+By default, empty lines are excluded.
+They can be included by the option :guilabel:`Empty lines`.

+Excluded lines are not attributed to their author as blame lines.
+They are shown in the blame sheets as white, uncolored lines.
+When the option :guilabel:`Blame omit exclusions` is active, the blame sheets omit the excluded lines from the blame output.

+Blame skip
+  Do not output html blame tabs or Excel blame sheets.

+Options
+^^^^^^^

 Show renames
   Show previous file names and alternative author names and emails in the